aidh-aadil/sparky-bot/README.md

 - `kiss` : Generate a gif of you kissing a user
 - `punch` : Generate a gif of you punching a user
 - `shrug` : Generate a gif to show that you are shrugging
+- `slap` : Generate a gif of you slapping a user

 ### Fun commands